 Most, but not all image types will show a preview inside the Salsify interface and catalogs.
 Image types that can be transformed are:

 *Feature available in select versions of Salsify.
-Contact your Customer Champion or Contact Customer Success for more information or to add to your account.
+Contact your Customer Success Manager or Contact Customer Success for more information or to add to your account.

 The following data types may not currently be available in your organization.
-Please speak with your Customer Champion for more information or to request these data types are added to your organization.
+Please speak with your Customer Success Manager for more information or to request these data types are added to your organization.

 Product references are one-way relationships between products, with no automatic inheritance.
 You can store product(s) in a reference property that relates them with each other.
 References can be used by parts of the platform, via formulas, to pull information about the products stored in the reference property to products storing the reference.
 You have access to all the properties associated with the referenced product in the mapping process.